Accelerated Invisalign – Propel’s VPro5

-That same logic applies to your teeth; if even a single vulnerable opening is present, it will be a far greater priority to address that opening before addressing your teeth’s alignment.
+The same logic applies to tooth movement; if there's even a single vulnerable opening, addressing it should be a top priority before attempting to move your teeth into alignment.

-No. Neither clear aligners, braces, or any other orthodontic treatment will directly cause cavities, nor will they directly exacerbate the risk of them happening.
-However, clear aligners will demand an extra level of oral hygiene diligence; even though using a trustworthy tool is important, it’s even more important to utilize that tool responsibly.
+No. Neither clear aligners , braces , or any other orthodontic treatment will directly cause cavities, nor will they directly exacerbate the risk of them happening.
+Clear aligners require additional oral hygiene diligence.
+While having a reliable tool is crucial, it's even more vital to responsibly brush and floss.

 Cavities can be one problematic nuisance, with or without clear aligners.
 But that nuisance can be addressed by the “Three Cs”:

-It could be argued that aligners and braces may indirectly contribute to the exacerbation of plaque, periodontal disease, and cavity-causing decay if you aren’t careful.
+Types of braces, including ceramic braces, lingual braces, and traditional metal braces, along with aligners, require careful attention to prevent plaque buildup, Gum-related disease, and cavity-causing decay.
 Even so, it would be a misnomer to say that aligners, or any orthodontic appliance for that matter, could directly cause or prevent cavities.
 At the end of the day, that responsibility falls on you and you alone.

 If a cavity occurs in the middle of treatment, then that will be the first and foremost immediate priority to attend to.
 The first immediate priority will be having that cavity attended to with fillings or restorations.